 English Education Specialist

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
-Dates may not be changed for individual candidates.
+Candidates selected for this position will be arriving in Namibia together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.

 Ministry of Education Arts and Culture

 • 3 -5 years of public school teaching experience

 • Experience working with high school/primary school curriculum design

 • Experience in training adult learners

 • Willingness to approach the position through the Peace Corps’ approach to development

 • High tolerance for ambiguity and high level of flexibility